aderonke27/Massachusetts-Hospital-Analysis/README.md

 # Massachusetts-General-Hospital-Analysis

+## Description
-## Description: Brief description of the project and its purpose
+Brief description of the project and its purpose
 Example: “A data analysis project for Metro Good, conducted as part of the STC 6-Week Data Analyst Mentorship.
 The project includes data cleaning, analysis, visualization, and actionable recommendations.”

 ## Table of Contents
 1. [Introduction](#introduction)